sx107/kastle-refactored/LFO_Refactoring/README.md

 # LFO Refactoring
 This is a refactored version of the LFO source code shared in the original repo.
-Later, I'll also add the DUAL_STEP firmware in this same source code by utilizing defines.

 I'm trying to stay as close to the original code as possible to provide the same functionality.
-No bugfixes will be provided in this refactoring code - I'll make them in a separate "remastered" version of the firmware.
+No bugfixes will be provided in this refactoring code.
+See LFO_Remaster for an improved & bugfixed version of the firmware.

 Original code Original code by Vaclav Pelousek @ [Bastl Instruments](http://www.bastl-instruments.com) (c) 2017